-- incorporate the following where Main Avenues are the final approaches to the Parliamentary Zone: - building height controls, to ensure that buildings are at least three storeys in height unless specifically shown otherwise in an agreed Development Control Plan.
-Plant and equipment must be enclosed and integrated with the form and design of the building.
-Any rooftop plant must be contained within maximum height limits. - building setbacks to be 10 metres unless specifically shown otherwise in an agreed Development Control Plan.
+- " incorporate the following where Main Avenues are the final approaches to the Parliamentary Zone: - building height controls, to ensure that buildings are at least three storeys in height unless specifically shown otherwise in an agreed Development Control Plan.
+Plant and equipment must be enclosed and integrated with the form and design of the building. - building setbacks to be 10 metres unless specifically shown otherwise in an agreed Development Control Plan.
 The area in front of the building line is to be landscaped, and exclusive of parking.
 Minor encroachment of basement parking into this area may be considered where this would not detract from the quality of the landscape treatment and where the parking is located beneath a driveway or other paved area.
-Canopies may cover set-down areas forward of the building line.
-Minor encroachment by balconies, awnings and porticos may be considered if the materials and designs are such that the visual integrity of the building line is retained - for Main Avenues with predominantly commercial frontages: - o see Main Avenues Northbourne Avenue for location specific requirements

-• provide that buildings adjacent to Main Avenues other than Northbourne Avenue may be up to four storeys, plus plantrooms, in height.
+Minor encroachment by balconies, awnings and porticos may be considered if the materials and design are such that the visual integrity of the building line is retained. - for Main Avenues with predominantly commercial frontages, provide that buildings adjacent to Main Avenues may be up to four storeys, plus plantrooms, in height. - " for Main Avenues having predominantly landscaped frontages, generally provide for buildings to not exceed the height of the established tree canopy (typically three to four storeys). - " consider parking, vehicle access, and the traffic impacts of development.
+Access from and to the Avenues may be permitted where practicable and where traffic safety will not be affected adversely.